canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 Snap
 ----

-Takes a snap package name and optional list of revision ranges.
-Returns True if the package exists and if provided, revision is within ranges.
+Takes a snap package name and optional list of revision, version and channel.
+The check returns True if the package is installed and at least one of the r/v/c combination evaluates to True.

 Usage: